EduardHermann/GMailSender/README.md

   - your Google Email address
   - your Google Email password
   - the Email address of the person you want to send the Email to
+  - a file you want to send within your Email

 ## How to start the programm